 - Weed, weed, and weed some more.
 This removes competition for your plants, and cleans the area up so the small animals and pests are less likely to reside near plants.

-Biological Controls: Here's Where we Let the Good pests and the bad pests sort this stuff out themselves.
+Biological Controls: (Letting the good pests and bad pests sort some of this out themselves.)